makerdao/community/governance/polls/Extend the Delegate Compensation Trial  - February 7, 2022.md

 ## Review

 The community can vote in this poll to express support or opposition to the following changes:
-* Extend the [Delegate Compensation Trial](https://forum.makerdao.com/t/signal-request-should-we-trial-delegate-compensation-as-described-in-mip61-over-3-months/10978) by a maximum 6 months, until the end of July 2022.
+* Extend the [Delegate Compensation Trial](https://forum.makerdao.com/t/signal-request-should-we-trial-delegate-compensation-as-described-in-mip61-over-3-months/10978) by a maximum of 6 months, until the end of July 2022.
-* Allow the Delegate Compensation Trial to conclude before July 2022 in the event that [MIP61 - Recognized Delegate Compensation](https://mips.makerdao.com/mips/details/MIP61) is approved.
+* Allow the Delegate Compensation Trial to conclude before July 2022 if [MIP61 - Recognized Delegate Compensation](https://mips.makerdao.com/mips/details/MIP61) is approved.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-extend-the-delegate-compensation-trial/12686) to help inform your position before voting.